 The purpose of the Tennessee Housing Trust Fund (HTF) is to serve the needs of low- and very low-income, elderly and special needs Tennesseans.
 Funds, provided through THDA funds, private sector investment, and matching funds from local grantees, are awarded to and administered by cities, counties, Development Districts, Public Housing Authorities, other departments of State government, and nonprofit organizations.
 Learn more about the Tennessee Housing Trust Fund.

-- The Emergency Repair for the Elderly Program is administered by eight Development Districts and one Human Resource Agency in Tennessee to provide funding to make essential repairs for elderly homeowners.
+- The Emergency Repair Program is administered by eight Development Districts and one Human Resource Agency in Tennessee to provide funding to make essential repairs for elderly homeowners.

 - The Housing Modification and Ramp Program provides funding to United Cerebral Palsy of Middle Tennessee to construct ramps and make other modifications to assist persons with disabilities with access to their homes throughout Tennessee.